MUKUL821/Zepplin-Death-Cause-Detector/README.md

 ### Run
-    ./bin/zeppelin-daemon.sh start
+   ** ./bin/zeppelin-daemon.sh start**

-    browse localhost:8080 in your browser.
+    Browse localhost:8080 in your browser.

-For configuration details check __./conf__ subdirectory.

-### Package
-To package the final distribution including the compressed archive, run:

-      mvn clean package -Pbuild-distr